» Frequently Asked Questions

 Your Faculty Advisor, elsewhere referred to as Program Advisor or Major Advisor, is a faculty member in your academic department (i.e., Sociology) who can advise you on the workings of the Sociology degree program.
 They can provide help on course planning, but only as it relates specifically to the Sociology program.
 Your Faculty Advisor can help you understand degree requirements, assist your professional development in the field, and advise on areas of interest and scholarly projects.
 You are encouraged to make use of having one by visiting office hours and otherwise developing an advisor-advisee relationship.

-For everything else (e.g., issues related to general graduation requirements, interpreting your program evaluation), turn to the Academic Advising Center [AAC].
-See the distinction as spelled out by Academic Advising Center here.
+For everything else (e.g., issues related to general graduation requirements, interpreting your program evaluation), turn to your Academic Advisor.

 How do I get a Faculty Advisor?
 Why do I have one?

-All students are assigned a Faculty Advisor upon matriculation.
-This information can be found on your Program Evaluation and Student Center Portal.
-If for some reason, you do not have a faculty advisor assigned to you, or if you would like to change faculty advisors, submit a Faculty Advisor Request Form.
+To request a faculty advisor be assigned to you, or if you would like to change faculty advisors, submit a Faculty Advisor Request Form.

 Of course, you are welcome and encouraged to visit office hours and work with any faculty member, even if they are not your assigned "faculty advisor" for questions and conversations about sociology!